-As noted above, PDT is proposing to undertake works to the Hartlepool approach channel, located to the immediate south of Hartlepool Headland.
-PDT is proposing to realign, widen, deepen and extend the length of the approach channel, to accommodate the needs of both the offshore wind industry and other existing customers.
-The proposed works will include the installation of an underwater retaining wall adjacent to Middleton Breakwater.
-PDT submitted a marine licence application in December 2018 and the licence was granted on 3rd October 2019 (L/2019/00328/1).
+As noted in Section 4.1.2, PDT has a marine licence to undertake works to the Hartlepool approach channel, located to the immediate south of Hartlepool Headland.
+The consented scheme comprises realignment, widening, deepening and extending the length of the approach channel, to accommodate the needs of both the offshore wind industry and other existing customers.
+An underwater retaining wall is also proposed to be constructed adjacent to Middleton Breakwater.
 Works have not yet commenced on this project.